9. PHP Network Functions

 <?php

-// error handling
+// error management

 ini_set("display_errors","off");

-// retrieve the HTML text from the URL
+// otain the text HTML from URL

 // list of websites